 Men's Wardrobe Essentials

-- Black shoes and belt - These can be worn with khakis, jeans and your suit.
+Black belt - These two items can be worn with khakis, jeans and your suit.
 This is an essential combo.
 Before buying brown, get black.
 I think you will find you get more mileage out of them, especially when attending more formal or evening functions.

-- White dress shirt (good for day and night occasions) - White dress shirts look good on just about everybody.
+White dress shirt - White dress shirts look good on just about everybody.
 They look sharp and are versatile but should not to be worn as a casual shirt.

 - Blue blazer - A blue blazer is good for all year round and easily coordinates with khakis and other items.
 If that bores you, try a tweed sport coat but also keep in mind that tweed is really only useful in fall and winter.
 Either way a blazer or tweed sport coat holds a look together.

-- Khakis and jeans - No explanation necessary here.
+- Jeans - No explanation necessary here.
 Jeans are a staple of the American wardrobe.
 Khakis are the same.

 - Briefcase - A briefcase does not necessarily mean a hard case.
 It can be soft, or messenger bag style.
 In a man is has to carry files and other documents, this is an essential.

 Athletic wear - Even for non-athletic types, athletic wear is great for those lazy Sundays and dashes to the convenience store at wee hours of the morning.